LineageOS/charter/device-support-requirements.md

 * All devices MUST NOT alter SafetyNet validation responses.

+## Binder
+* All devices MUST use the 64-bit Binder API.

 ## Root (su)

 * All devices MUST NOT ship with su included.